circularfashion/cf-circularity-id-standard/develop.md

 - refs should be the same name as the element they include, just in uppercase
 - two space indent ;)

-additionally, we have developed a few `refs` to use for validation
+Additionally, we have developed a few `refs` to use for validation

 ##### NOTEMPTY (string)